-- 1. Buddhist history (course codes HR, HS)

-- 2. Buddhist ethics (CE, RS)

-- 3. Buddhist literature/texts (SA or a textual study course with Dean's approval)

-- 4. Buddhist practice/ritual (FE, LS, HM)
+- 1. Buddhist history (course codes HR, HS) - 2.
+Buddhist ethics (CE, RS) - 3.
+Buddhist literature/texts (SA or a textual study course with Dean's approval) - 4.
+Buddhist practice/ritual (choose course with advisor's approval)

 Field Education

 Students are also required to complete at least 3 but not more than 9 units of Field Education (course codes FE).
 Please refer to the "Field Education Handbook" on the IBS website for additional information.
 Students should meet with the Field Education Director early and regularly during their program.